Joshb888/dd/README.md

 ## Credits

-- @[AtlantaBot](https://github.com/Androz2091/AtlantaBot) for the amazing bot, used the core structure aswell couple of the basic commands.
+- @[AtlantaBot](https://github.com/Androz2091/AtlantaBot) for the amazing bot, used the core base.
 - [SquadJS](https://github.com/Thomas-Smyth/SquadJS) - The reason this bot is made.
 - My mom for feeding me while I was coding.